 Optional toppings: Cream cheese filling, Nutella, Whipped cream, Buttermilk syrup, Powdered sugar, Chocolate sauce

-- In a blender, blend milk, eggs, butter, sugar, vanilla, salt, flour, and cocoa powder 15 to 20 seconds, or until batter is smooth.
+- In a blender, blend milk, eggs, butter, sugar, vanilla, salt and flour 15 to 20 seconds, or until batter is smooth.
 Chill at least 30 minutes, or overnight.

 - Spray nonstick cooking spray onto an 8-inch frying pan.
 Pour about 1/4 cup batter into the pan and cook over medium-low heat.
 Turn pan immediately from side to side to form an even circle.
 Cook 1 to 2 minutes per side, or until lightly browned.
 Remove from heat and stack on a plate.